andybega/acledr/README.md

 The goal of acledr is to download and read ACLED event data with R.

+ACLED provides two options for programmatic access: a API that allows specific event queries, and several Excel data dump files for each of region datasets, e.g. Africa.
+This package solely uses the data dump files.
+Thus downloading the data means the entire dump files will be downloaded.
+This might not be the most efficient method if you only need data for a single country.
+In that case it’s maybe easier to point and click the web API.

 ## Installation

 Install from GitHub with: